Table of Contents

 - Culture pass (interior, museum and archaeological area) – €10

 If your mobility is good, I would suggest the third option including the rooftop via the stairs, saving €5 compared to taking the lift.
-Buy your skip-the-line ticket in advance.
+Buy your skip-the-line ticket in advance (all areas) – a fast-track ticket is especially recommended in the peak summer months when the queues can last ages.

 Galleria Vittorio Emanuele II